 Cost

 Of course, this is a factor that you need to consider.
-No company has an endless budget, and cost must always be factored into training.
-You have to keep in mind the hidden costs that are buried in many types of training.
+No company has an endless budget, and costs must always be factored into training.
+You must consider the hidden costs that are often buried in various types of training.

-For in-person training, there’s the cost of travel, trainer, lost work time, food, and much more.
-You get lost work time, training times, and other costs for virtual.
+For in-person training, there are additional costs, including travel, trainer fees, lost work time, food, and more.
+You incur lost work time, training costs, and other expenses for virtual work.

-When it comes to eLearning, while it’s a lot cheaper than in-person or virtual training on a large scale, it can be a lot more expensive than job aids and other types of performance support, which is the most affordable type of technical training.
-Self-paced courses are extremely convenient and typically take half the time as virtual sessions take.
+When it comes to eLearning, while it’s significantly cheaper than in-person or virtual training on a large scale, it can be more expensive than job aids and other types of performance support, which are the most affordable forms of technical training.
+Self-paced courses are extremely convenient and typically take half the time that virtual sessions take.
 But, for certain types of content, self-paced training isn’t possible.

-Then there’s video, it’s cheaper than many training types but as you add up the need for videos on each topic, the cost goes up and they aren’t always as effective since they’re passive.
-There are also many factors, such as professional voiceover, animation costs, and more, which can add immense costs for complex training videos.
+Then there’s video, which is cheaper than many training types.
+However, as you add up the need for videos on each topic, the cost increases, and they aren’t always as effective since they’re passive.
+There are also many factors, such as professional voiceover, animation costs, and more, which can add immense costs to complex training videos.

 The point is there’s a lot to consider in a project, and the cost of each training type can vary greatly.